mathisrgt/xrpl-activities/activities/collab-key-activity/collab-key-activity.md

 # Collab memo activity generation:

-# find something to do with consensus logic
+# find something to do with consensus logic - async
+# or contest bet students, only 1 fo 3 get the points for this exercise -- require liveness // TBD

 Generate and fund the students wallets